History Classic Matches Results Collectibles

 ED FRANCIS

-FRANCIS (pictured here with Ref.
-WALLY TATSUMI on the right) purchased the territorial rights to promote wrestling in Hawaii from AL KARASICK in May 1961.
+FRANCIS (pictured here interviewing Ripper Collins) purchased the territorial rights to promote wrestling in Hawaii from AL KARASICK in May 1961.

 Was the former WORLD JR. HEAVYWEIGHT CHAMPION.